Tiramisioux/cinemate/README.md

 Join the CinePi Discord [here](https://discord.gg/Hr4dfhuK).

 ## Hardware requirements
-- Rasberry Pi 5
+- Rasberry Pi 5 or 4
 - Official HQ or GS camera
-- HDMI monitor or device (phone or tablet)
+- HDMI monitor or device (phone or tablet) for monitoring

 _For recording, use a high speed NVME drive or [CFE Hat](https://www.tindie.com/products/will123321/cfe-hat-for-raspberry-pi-5/) by Will Whang.
 Drive needs to be formatted as ext4 and named "RAW"._